 - Prepaid card model forms, delivering information to consumers about fees and provisions of reloadable and payroll cards

 - Adverse action sample notices, providing reasons credit was denied or offered on different terms, and notice of incomplete applications and the applicant’s right to obtain information

 - Home mortgage origination documents, including the Loan Estimate and Closing Disclosure, plus explanatory booklets Your Home Loan Toolkit, the Consumer Handbook on Adjustable-Rate Mortgages, and the Home Equity Line of Credit booklet

-- Early intervention clauses for mortgage servicers , informing delinquent mortgage borrowers about their options
+- , informing delinquent mortgage borrowers about their options

-- Credit reporting notices, explaining a firm offer of credit and outlining a consumer’s rights under the Fair Credit Reporting Act and their rights in the event of identity theft
+- Credit reporting notices, explaining a firm offer of credit and outlining a and their

 - Debt collection model validation notice, helping consumers identify and verify debts being collected